Social anarchism

-Social anarchism, also known as left-wing anarchism or socialist anarchism, is an anarchist tradition that sees individual liberty and social solidarity as mutually compatible and desirable.
+Social anarchism, also known as left-wing anarchism or socialist anarchism, is an anarchist tradition that sees individual liberty and social solidarity as interlinked.

-It advocates for a social revolution to eliminate hierarchical power structures, such as capitalism and the state.
+It advocates for a social revolution to eliminate hierarchical power structures, such as capitalism and the state, and establish economy based on collective ownership of means of production, distribution and economic planning.
 In their place, social anarchists encourage voluntary social collaboration through mutual aid and envision non-hierarchical forms of social organization, such as networks of popular assemblies and worker cooperatives.

 Identified with the socialist tradition of Mikhail Bakunin and Peter Kropotkin, social anarchism is often contrasted with individualist anarchism.

 Political principles

 Social anarchism is opposed to all forms of hierarchical power structures, and oppression, including (but not limited to) the State and capitalism.
 Social anarchism sees liberty as interconnected with social solidarity, and considers the maximization of one to be necessary for the maximization of the other.
 As such, social anarchism seeks to guarantee equal rights to freedom and material security for all persons.

 Social anarchism envisions the overthrow of capitalism and the state in a social revolution, which would establish a federal society of voluntary associations and local communities, based on a network of mutual aid.

 The key principles that form the core of social anarchism include anti-capitalism, anti-statism and prefigurative politics.